On 1 January 2017, I started my first house and pet sitting gig.

 Whilst at Julie’s, I had a Skype call with Julie Bryant (founder of Naked Dragon Events) and she asked if I’d be interested in doing a house-sit with her in Turkey flying out on 26 May and returning on 29 June.
 She didn’t need to ask twice – five weeks in the sun was a YES for me!
 We confirmed and sorted our flights out a few months later.
 Lesson for me – book flights straight away as the price had doubled by the time we booked (it was a bank holiday weekend).

 I also had a Skype call with Elizabeth HeartStar Keller who I’d met in Glastonbury in 2008 and we’d subsequently participated at Bee Here Now Festivals in Avebury for the honey bees.
-Elizabeth lives in Sedona and told me she would be visiting Glastonbury in April and asked if I’d like to meet up.
+Elizabeth lives in Sedona and told me she would be visiting Glastonbury in April; she asked if I’d like to meet up.
 When she found out I was house and pet-sitting, she asked if I’d be interested in supporting 92 year old Thelma as a live-in companion whilst she was recovering from pneumonia.
 Of course I said yes – we just needed to firm up the dates.
 Elizabeth is a gifted astrologer and she gave me a reading as a birthday gift which I was very grateful for.

 I was invited by Diane Hughes to teach a Raw Chocolate & Essential Oils Class at her home on 7 March and took Cosmo the dog with me to play with Diane’s English Springer Spaniel Cassie.
 Kerry Dawson attended the class with her gorgeous golden Cockapoo puppy called Walter who enjoyed playing with Cosmo and Cassie.
 Kerry asked if I’d be able to look after Walter and her cat Tinks from 22 March to 10 April and the dates tied in purrfectly!